f5devcentral/f5-tetration/README.md

 ### Disclaimer :
 1. Integration is tested with v12.0 and above
-2. Script is tested with MAC OS terminal only.
+2. Script is tested with MAC OS terminal.
 To run use ./f5tetv1 from MAc OS terminal
 3. Added Script which runs on linux (Ubuntu 18.04.4 LTS) file name is f5tetlx
+4. Added windows support for the script, file name f5tet.exe
+5. The script will add IPFIX & iRules to in Common Partition only

 ### How to use this Repo